 Prior to joining the firm, Ms. Baratta worked at a law firm in London.
 During law school, Ms. Baratta was an Honor Board Member, Executive Editor of the Tulane Journal of International and Comparative Law, and earned the Highest Grade in European Community Environmental Law.
 She also studied comparative law at L’Università di Siena, Italy.

-The firm served as lead counsel and secured the denial of class certification in a class action filed against Cingular Wireless in Georgia state court alleging “spam-fax” claims under the federal Telephone Consumer Protection Act (TCPA) and seeking class-wide damages of $750 million.
+Secured the denial of class certification in a class action filed against Cingular Wireless in Georgia state court alleging “spam-fax” claims under the federal Telephone Consumer Protection Act (TCPA) and seeking class-wide damages of $750 million.
 The trial court’s denial of class certification was affirmed on appeal by the Georgia Court of Appeals.
 This victory was significant because Georgia had been a leading jurisdiction favoring the certification of class actions under the TCPA.
 McGarry v.
 Cingular Wireless LLC, 267 Ga.
 App.
 23, 599 S.E.2d 34 (2004).

 Insights View All

-Tulane University, J.D.
+Tulane University J.D.

 Certificate of European Legal Studies

-Duke University, B.A.
+Duke University B.A.
 Dean's List

 U.S. Court of Appeals for the Eleventh Circuit